GeoNode/ansible-geonode/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+The following is an example playbook using variables.
+This playbook will be included in your geonode template project clone.

     - hosts: webservers
         remote_user: ubuntu
         vars:
             app_name: my_geonode
             github_user: jj0hns0n
         roles:
             - { role: ortelius.geonode }